Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 1. Bulletproof Coffee

-Bulletproof coffee involves mixing a saturated fat with coffee to provide a hit of fat-based energy, slowing the absorption of caffeine over time.
+Bulletproof coffee involves mixing saturated fat with coffee to provide a hit of fat-based energy, slowing the absorption of caffeine over time.
 Caffeine is fat soluble, so some of the caffeine dissolves directly into the fats added to the coffee.
 Since fats are much slower burning sources of energy than sugars—and are both broken down and absorbed much slower—it limits caffeine absorption.

 How to do it: